-Our programme, then, was conceived in a brief window of opportunity when the freedom to discuss community empowerment was sanctioned by a state apparatus too shaken to contradict its challengers.
+Our program, then, was conceived in a brief window of opportunity when the freedom to discuss community empowerment was sanctioned by a state apparatus too shaken to contradict its challengers.
 We saw it as an opportunity to generate positive change; to give people a belief in their own agency.
-Having suffered more than most from the old regime many Bedu were effervescent at the prospect of change, and of a more inclusive new order.
+Having suffered more than most from the old regime, many Bedu were effervescent at the prospect of change, and of a more inclusive new order.
 Along with them, we believed they had a chance, post-Revolution, to create a place for themselves as active citizens with a voice, articulating their needs to politicians prepared to respond to them.
-The problem was first that most Bedu have learned to believe that nothing they do as individuals can make much difference; and secondly, that many communities have no access to impartial information on which to base decision-making.
-Occasionally this is because they are still mobile.
-More often they live in settlements with limited or no electricity and therefore little access to broadcast media; while the total absence of education in some communities, and poor provision in others, curtails informed debate.
-For women this is compounded by cultural conservativism; Bedouin women's voices are almost never heard outside the home.
-In the towns, however, the new political developments were avidly discussed, especially by the young, and some young women even joined public meetings.
+The problem was first that most Bedu have learned to believe that nothing they do as individuals can make much difference; and secondly, that many communities have no access to information on which to base decision-making.
+Occasionally, this is because they are still mobile.
+More often they live in communities with limited or no electricity and therefore little access to broadcast, let alone print media.
+Even in St Katherine, whose 5000 people comprise the biggest town for 120 Km, no newspapers are available to inform debate.
+The total absence of education in some communities, and poor provision in others, hampers informed discussion.
+For women, this is compounded by cultural conservativism; Bedouin women's voices are almost never heard outside the home.
+Social media played no role in galvanizing Sinai's youth.
+In larger towns on the coasts, however, the new political developments were avidly discussed, especially by the young, and some young women even joined public meetings.
 Community leaders wanted us to help people embrace the coming changes (one Jebeliya Sheikh suggested the mo'assessa might train women for roles as community advocates).
 At the same time leaders saw democratization as a survival strategy, recognizing the huge potential damage to South Sinai's lifeblood - its tourist industry - if external fears of political instability were not allayed.
-With elections just a few months away, we wanted to help encourage this newfound enthusiasm for civic engagement, confirm a sense that Bedu can think for themselves about how to create a better future, and give people a chance to learn experientially that the choices they make can make a difference.
+With elections just a few months away, we wanted to help encourage this newfound potential for civic engagement, confirm a sense that Bedu can think for themselves about how to create a better future and give people a chance to learn experientially that the choices they make can make a difference.
 However, the window of opportunity would not be open for long.

-2: Making Bedouin Voices Heard
+3: Making Bedouin Voices Heard

-2.1 Our programme: aims and implementation
+3.1 Our Program: Aims and Implementation

-Working with materials adapted from the original workshop and in discussion with two funders - the Global Fund for Community Foundations and the US Middle East Parnership Initiative (to whom I return below) - we developed a programme that we called Making Bedouin Voices Heard.
-Our object was to promote civic participation, with a particular emphasis on young people and women, by giving people general information about the Revolution and its implications; by informing people of their right to exercise their vote, and to make their voice heard as citizens using democratic channels; and to discuss priorities in their own communities so as to identify issues on which they could take collective action.
+Working with materials adapted from the original workshop and in discussion with two funders - the Global Fund for Community Foundations and the US Middle East Partnership Initiative (MEPI) (to whom I return below) - we developed a program that we called Making Bedouin Voices Heard.
+Our object was to promote civic participation, with a particular emphasis on young people and women, by giving people general information about the Revolution and its implications; by informing people of their right to exercise their vote and to make their voice heard as citizens using democratic channels; and to discuss priorities in their own communities so as to identify issues on which they could take collective action.
 This, the first phase of a two-part project, ran from July to November 2011.